 Short-Term Empty Property Discounts

 Some councils offer discounts for properties empty for a short period, typically up to six months.
-Policies vary widely:
+Policies vary widely – for example, one council might grant a month at 100% discount while another charges full rates from day one.

-- The property must be uninhabitable (e.g., no roof, missing walls, or unsafe conditions – not just needing a repaint).
+To qualify for a council discount, the property typically must be uninhabitable (e.g. no roof, missing walls, unsafe conditions – not just needing a repaint).
+Works must be structural, like rewiring, underpinning, or rebuilding.

-- Councils typically require:
+Councils typically require:

-- Photos of the property’s condition.
+- Photos of the property’s condition

-- Surveyor reports or contractor estimates.
+- Surveyor reports or contractor estimates

-- A timeline for completion.
+- A timeline for completion

-Probate Exemption
+Probate Exemption (Class F)

 The rules: